albertstarfield/project-zephyrine/README.md

 <hr>

-## Project Zephyrine: Yet another An Open-Source OpenAI API Implementation, and very simple AI Assistant for Your Computer.
+## Project Zephyrine: Yet another An Open-Source OpenAI API Implementation, and very simple Edge-AI (Assistant) for Your Computer.

+**Project Zephyrine** is just by the Zephyrine Foundation product. it's just **Qwen 2.5 & Mixed Bread AI**, **Nothing to see here.**

-**Project Zephyrine** is a collaborative effort spearheaded by the Zephyrine Foundation, bringing together expertise from professional AI engineers within a leading corporation, researchers from RisTIE Brawijaya University's Electrical Engineering, Internal People of Zephyrine Foundation, Freelancers, and independent developer Albert.
+bringing together expertise from random AI corporation, researchers from RisTIE Brawijaya University's Electrical Engineering, Internal People of Zephyrine Foundation, Freelancers, and independent developer Albert.

 **Vision:** Our vision is to empower users with a personal AI assistant that utilizes the processing power of their local machines.
-We aim to offer an alternative to cloud-based assistants and reduce reliance on external infrastructure.
+We aim to offer an alternative to cloud-based assistants and reduce reliance on external infrastructure. or Let's just say adaptive Edge-AI

 **Open-Source and Freely Available:** Project Zephyrine is a fully open-source project, encouraging community contribution and development.